Qingtao-Cao/obix/CODING_GUIDELINES.md

 ## Braces

-**Braces in conditional statements must be used at all times.**  Leaving out braces in conditionals is considered bad practise and leaves code open for undefined behaviour in quick edits; it's simply too easy to invoke undefined behaviour modifying code sans braces.
+**Braces in conditional statements must be used at all times.**  Leaving out braces in conditionals is considered bad practice and leaves code open for undefined behaviour in quick edits; it's simply too easy to invoke undefined behaviour modifying code sans braces.

 [CVE-2014-1266](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-1266) may have been avoided by the use of braces.